xiaoyuxie-vico/PyDimension/README.md

 Go to the folder called `scaling_law` and `PDE_discovery` and run the jupyter notebook.

-We will update other examples and simplify the codes in this repository.

 ## Dataset

 The dataset for scaling law identification is at [here](https://github.com/xiaoyuxie-vico/PyDimension/tree/main/dataset).